sunpy/sunpy/docs/guide/troubleshooting.rst

 We use `appdirs <https://github.com/ActiveState/appdirs>`__ to work out the location depending on your operating system.

-If you would like to use a different configuration directory, you can do so by specifying the location in your  :envvar:`SUNPY_CONFIGDIR` environment variable.
+If you would like to use a different configuration directory, you can do so by specifying the location in your ``SUNPY_CONFIGDIR`` environment variable.

 .. _reporting-problems: